-While fixed speed cameras such as the Gatso and Truvelo enforce speed limits from permanent roadside positions, mobile speed cameras give police and Safety Camera Partnerships the flexibility to enforce the speed limit at any location on the road network.
-This unpredictability is a key part of their effectiveness - motorists cannot simply slow down at a known fixed point and then accelerate away.
+While fixed speed cameras such as the Gatso and Truvelo enforce speed limits from permanent roadside positions, mobile speed cameras give police and Safety Camera Partnerships the flexibility to enforce at any location on the road network.
+This unpredictability is central to their effectiveness - motorists cannot slow down at a known fixed point then accelerate away.

 How does a laser speed gun work?